This year, to celebrate International Women's Day 2019, we went to our network to ask them one question:

 We’re all in this together!

-Customers and Public Affairs and External Relations Programme Lead at TfL
+Customers and Public Affairs and External Relations Programme Lead

 At Transport for London, we are working hard to tackle the gender pay gap and make our organisation more diverse, through improving our recruitment processes to ensure there is no gender bias and attract more women and young girls into the industry - but there is much more to do.